hapax/hapax.github.io/assets/teaching.md

 In a philosophy class a few years later, I was introduced to set theory.
-Different sorts of infinity, Russell's paradox, Cantor's diagonalisation argument --- all of this not only tickled my philosophical fancy, but a dormant *aesthetic appreciation* for mathematics.
+Different sorts of infinity, Russell's paradox, Cantor's diagonalisation argument --- all of this not only tickled my philosophical fancy, but a long dormant *aesthetic appreciation* for mathematics.
 It could be beautiful, and just as deep as philosophy.
 I also had a recreational interest in physics, and to paraphrase Galileo, began to see that maths was a formal game played by nature as well as highly evolved monkeys.
-Eventually, I switched from philosophy to maths and physics, and never looked back.
+Eventually, I switched from philosophy to maths and physics and never looked back.

 I was lucky, stumbling later in life onto what felt like a hidden